Major Burns in Children: Care Instructions

 Overview

-Burns injure the skin and can also injure other parts of your child's body, such as muscles, nerves, lungs, and eyes.
+Burns injure the skin and can also injure other parts of your child's body, such as muscles, blood vessels, nerves, lungs, and eyes.
 Burns may also become infected easily.
 Pain from a burn may get worse in the first few weeks as the burn heals.

 The color, texture, and feel of your child's skin will change as new skin and scar tissue form.
 Your child may notice that the burned area feels tight and hard while it is healing.
 It is important to continue to move the area as the burn heals to prevent loss of motion or loss of function in the area.